Skip to main content Site map

 9.1 A match shall only be postponed if either captain regards the pitch as unplayable.
 The referee’s opinion may be sought, but it is the captains’ decision whether to play the match or not.
 If the captains cannot agree then the match shall not be played and the matter shall be reported, by the home team, to the Organiser.
 If in the Organiser’s opinion a Captain unreasonably refused to play then the Organiser may award the tie to the other team.
 In reaching his decision the Organiser may consult the referee.

-9.2 If a match is postponed then both sides will make every reasonable effort ensure that the match is played at the earliest date before the next round.
+9.2 If a match is postponed, then both sides will make every reasonable effort ensure that the match is played at the earliest date before the next round.
 If sides cannot agree then the match will be played on a date, time and venue as specified by the organiser.
-This can include a neutral venue and a midweek match under floodlights.
-A failure by either side to honour the fixture once specified by the organiser shall be taken that they have forfeited the match and the non-offending side will be deemed to have won the game and will progress into the next round of the competition.
+This can include a neutral venue and a midweek match under floodlights A failure by either side to honour the fixture once specified by the organiser shall be taken that they have forfeited the match and the non-offending side will be deemed to have won the game and will progress into the next round of the competition.

 1. NOTIFICATION OF RESULT/POSTPONEMENT